Tiger Rattlesnake Facts

 - Species: C. tigris

-The Tiger Rattlesnake is endemic to portions of Arizona and southern Mexico, in North America.
-Within that range, the snakes roam at altitudes ranging from sea level to 4,806 ft (1,465 m).
+The astonishing Tiger Rattlesnake evolved as solely endemic to specific portions of North America.
+More specifically, it appears only in the region of the state of Arizona, in the United States, and southern Mexico.
+Yet more specifically, within that range, the snakes roam at altitudes ranging from sea level to 4,806 ft (1,465 m).

-The reptile usually inhabits regions of rocky desert canyons, bajadas, and foothills.
-This species is primarily terrestrial, yet will occasionally perch in low vegetation.
-Its periods of activity also vary according to the seasons.
+The small but powerful reptile usually inhabits regions of rocky desert canyons, bajadas, and foothills.
+This highly adapted species also remains primarily terrestrial.
+Nevertheless, some individuals will occasionally perch in low vegetation.
+Furthermore its periods of activity also vary somewhat, according to the seasons.

-The rattlesnake primarily preys on a variety of small mammals.
-Interestingly, unlike most snakes, it will hunt by both ambush and active stalking equally.
+Just as all other known snakes, this rattlesnake evolved as a carnivore in nature.
+Quite understandably, given its size, individuals primarily prey on a variety of small mammals.
+Yet, it distinguishes itself in yet another manner.
+That’s because, unlike most snakes, it will hunt by both ambush and active stalking equally.

-Its own predators are few but include hawks and eagles.
-The Tiger Rattlesnake is easily annoyed and is quite aggressive.
-The major threat it faces is human expansion into its endemic territory – just like many other species do.
+Finally, considering its own level of lethality, its own predators remain few.
+But the few it does face includes hawks and eagles.
+By nature, the Tiger Rattlesnake can be easily annoyed and remains quite aggressive.
+The major threat it faces is human expansion into its endemic territory, just like many other species.